 2.1.
-Managing conflict
+Managing Conflict

 Conflict is a fact of life, and it comes and goes as life moves on.
 Conflict is part of a larger process since it may arise out of an array of objective and subjective conditions that demand resolution on a sustainable basis.